The Art of PeeMonster & Michele Melcher at The Dark Art Emporium

 Dark art on display at Dark Art Emporium in Long Beach, California

-Before the pandemic hit, I could often be found taking in the latest dark art exhibits happening local to me.
-It’s no surprise that in-person art events largely ceased over the past year and a half, so it’s been a while since I’ve set foot in a gallery.
-Now with many Covid-19 restrictions lifting in the City of Angels, spaces are reopening their doors, welcoming patrons to admire the macabre works of gifted artists up close.
-For those whose artistic tastes lean towards the grotesque, bizarre and otherworldly, then the following dark art galleries in Los Angeles, California, will tickle your fancy.
-I’ve paid a visit to most of these establishments and look forward to returning soon to cover future art shows.
-Here is a selection of L.A. dark art galleries you need to visit if you find yourself in the area!
+For those whose artistic tastes lean towards the grotesque, bizarre and otherworldly, then the following dark art galleries in Los Angeles will tickle your fancy.
+I’ve paid a visit to most of these establishments and look forward to continuing to cover future art shows.
+Here is a selection of L.A. dark art galleries you need to visit if you find yourself in the area.

 Continue reading “9 Dark Art Galleries in Los Angeles You Need to Visit”